norcalbiostat/MATH456/hw/lj-entries.md

     - Think about the work that you have done, what you have learned and its value.
     - What is the value of learning to ask your own questions?
     - How can you use what you learned?
+* 3/26 - We're 2/3 through the semester and this class has a different feel to it from when it started.
+How are you doing?
+Not just in the class, but in general?